 The SPECIFIC AREAS:

 This includes both reading and writing.
 At Berridge, we emphasise enjoying reading and stories, and how to handle books, as well as teaching the children the skills to be able to read themselves.
-We always encourage the children to read for meaning, making sense of the words they have “decoded”.
+We always encourage the children to read for meaning, making sense of the words they have “decoded” and understand what they have read.
 We encourage children to see themselves as writers, and have the confidence to make meaningful marks, eventually leading to writing that can be read by others.

-By the end of reception we expect children to use phonic skills and words they have learnt from the house word cards to read simple sentences.
-Likewise we expect them to be able to write simple sentences spelling some simple words and some of the house words correctly, and using their phonic skills to have a go at longer or trickier words.
+By the end of reception we expect children to use phonic skills and tricky words to read simple sentences, demonstrating an understanding of what has been read to them and what they have read.
+Likewise we expect them to be able to write simple sentences spelling some simple words and some tricky words correctly, and using their phonic skills to have a go at longer words.

 At Berridge we give children the opportunity to develop their skills in counting and comparing numbers, we teach them the skills of calculation both as addition and subtraction, and describe and use shapes, spaces, patterns and measures.

-By the end of reception we expect children to count and use numbers to 20, understand the concepts of more and less, add and subtract with single digit numbers and solve simple problems involving numbers.
+By the end of reception we expect children to have a deep understanding of number to 10, understand the concepts of more and less, subitise, add and subtract with single digit numbers and solve simple problems involving numbers.
 We also expect children to talk about size, shape, patterns, length, capacity, time, position and money.

-At Berridge we help children make sense of the world around them and their community by exploring and observing people, places, technology and the environment.
+At Berridge we help children make sense of the world around them and their community by exploring and observing people, places and the environment.

-By the end of reception we expect children to know and talk about similarities and differences between themselves and others and talk about features of their own environment.
+By the end of reception we expect children to know and talk about similarities and differences between themselves and others, in the past and now and talk about features of their own environment and other environments.
 We expect them to notice and comment on patterns and changes.
-And we expect them to recognise and use technology including computers.
+And we expect them to know some similarities and differences between different religious and cultural communities.

 At Berridge we support children to explore and play with a wide variety of media and materials.
 We also encourage them to share their thoughts, ideas and feelings through art, dance, role play, music, movement and design and technology.